Little Lulu

 Little Lulu is a comic strip created in 1935 by American cartoonist Marjorie Henderson Buell.
 The character, Lulu Moppet, first introduced in The Saturday Evening Post on February 23, 1935, in a single panel, appearing as a flower girl at a wedding and mischievously strewing the aisle with banana peels.
-Little Lulu replaced Carl Anderson's Henry, which had been picked up for distribution by King Features Syndicate.
+Little Lulu replaced Carl Anderson's Henry, after Henry had been picked up for national distribution by King Features Syndicate.
 The Little Lulu panel continued to run weekly in The Saturday Evening Post until December 30, 1944.

 Little Lulu was created as a result of Anderson's success.
 Schlesinger Library curator Kathryn Allamong Jacob wrote:

 History

 Pennsylvania native Marjorie Henderson Buell (1904–1993), whose work appeared under the pen name "Marge", had created two comic strips in the 1920s: The Boy Friend and Dashing Dot, both with female leads.
 She first had Little Lulu published as a single-panel cartoon in The Saturday Evening Post on February 23, 1935.
 The single-panel strip continued in the Post until the December 30, 1944 issue, and continued from then as a regular comic strip.
 Buell herself stopped drawing the comic strip in 1947.
 In 1950, Little Lulu became a daily syndicated series by Chicago Tribune–New York News Syndicate, and ran until 1969.

 Comic-book stories of the character scripted by John Stanley appeared in ten issues of Dell's Four Color before a Marge's Little Lulu series appeared in 1948 with scripts and layouts by Stanley and finished art by Irving Tripp and others.
 Stanley greatly expanded the cast of characters and changed the name of Lulu's pudgy pal from "Joe" to "Tubby", a character that was popular enough himself to warrant a Marge's Tubby series that ran from 1952 to 1961.
 Little Lulu was widely merchandised, Writer/artist John Stanley's work on the Little Lulu comic book is highly regarded.
 He did the initial Lulu comics, later working with artists Irving Tripp and Charles Hedinger (because Tripp inked Hedinger before eventually assuming both duties), writing and laying out the stories.

 He continued working on the comic until around 1959.
 Stanley is responsible for the many additional characters in the stories.
 After Stanley, other writers produced the Lulu stories for Gold Key Comics, including Arnold Drake.
 The comics were translated into French, Spanish, Japanese, Arabic, Portuguese, and other languages.
 After Buell's retirement in 1972 she signed the rights to Western Publishing.
 Marge's was dropped from the title, and the series continued until 1984.